cockroachdb/docs/src/current/v23.2/cluster-virtualization-metric-scopes.md

 Refer to the [Cluster Virtualization Overview]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}#known-limitations) for further detail.
 {{site.data.alerts.end}}

-When [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) is enabled, each [metric]({% link {{ page.version.version }}/metrics.md %}) has a scope:
+When [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) is enabled, each metric has a scope.
+For descriptions and details about each cluster metric, refer to [Metrics]({% link {{ page.version.version }}/metrics.md %}).

 - When a metric is scoped to a non-system virtual cluster, the metric is tracked separately for each virtual cluster (including the system virtual cluster).
-Most metrics are scoped to the virtual cluster.
-Refer to [Metrics scoped to the virtual cluster](#metrics-scoped-to-the-virtual-cluster).
+Most metrics are scoped to a virtual cluster.
+Refer to [Metrics scoped to a virtual cluster](#metrics-scoped-to-the-virtual-cluster).
 - When a metric is scoped to the system virtual cluster, it is included only in the metrics for the system virtual cluster.
-These metrics provide information about the underlying storage cluster's performance.
+These metrics provide information about the underlying CockroachDB cluster's performance.
 Refer to [Metrics scoped to the system virtual cluster](#metrics-scoped-to-the-system-virtual-cluster).

 {% comment %}
 Src: cockroach gen metrics-list against v23.2.0-rc.2